satyajit929/satyajit_/README.md

    c) Artifactory Upload: The .war file is uploaded to Nexus Artifactory (http://<nexus-ip>:8081).

-   d) Deploy: The .war file is copied or deployed to Tomcat (http://<tomcat-ip>:8080/satyajit_) — either manually or via shel
+   d) Deploy: The .war file is copied or deployed to Tomcat (http://<tomcat-ip>:8080/satyajit_) — either manually or via shellscript in Jenkins.

-      script in Jenkins.